WinnieYuDev/WinnieYuDev/README.md

 📧 Email: winnieyu.pro@gmail.com

-💎 My current favorite project is creating product recall website tracker with tailored user experience
+💎 My current favorite project is creating a website that shows users recent food recall news and allows them to look up if their product has had a recall in the past.

 ![Profile view counter on GitHub](https://komarev.com/ghpvc/?username=WinnieYuDev)